Pittsburgh synagogue shooting: Shooting

-At 9:55, Melvin Wax, the leader of New Light's services, hid in a pitch-black closet in the storage hallway of the basement along with three other people, including Rabbi Jonathan Perlman who lead the congregants to the closet.
+At 9:55, Melvin Wax, the leader of New Light's services, hid in a pitch-black closet in the storage hallway of the basement along with three other people, including Rabbi Jonathan Perlman who led the congregants to the closet.
 Around the same time, two other members of New Light, Richard Gottfried and Daniel Stein hid in the basement kitchen.
 Gottfried made a 911 call at 9:55 which lasted until 9:56.
 When Bowers reached the basement, he approached the kitchen.
 In the kitchen, he fired at both Gottfried and Stein through the kitchen island, killing them both.
 In an interview with a psychologist after the shooting, Bowers referred back to that moment and remarked about how "ironic" it was that he killed both men in front of the ovens of the kitchen.
 Bowers went back to the main sermon room of the basement and approached the storage hallway.
 Still unaware of what was happening despite Perlman begging him not to do it, Wax opened the door of the closet and Bowers immediately shot him twice at point-blank range.
 The latter did not notice the other three congregants who remained in the closet.
 Just after Bowers shot Wax, one of the congregants called 911 at 9:58.
 At 9:58, Bowers left the basement and headed back upstairs to go back to his car.
 Just as he reached the entrance doors, he encountered two police officers at the other side.
 Bowers immediately opened fire, hitting one of the officers in the hand and injuring the other with shrapnel to the head at 9:58:52 a.m.